 The writers had to work around the fact that by now we know for sure that there is no humanoid life on Mars, as opposed to the time when the book was written.
 They get around this by killing off John Carter, upoloading his brain to a 16 GB USB drive (it’s said like that in the movie), reconstructing his body, and then teleporting him to planet Barsoom codenamed “Mars” by the Military.
 It’s not clear exactly what he’s supposed to do there, but I appreciate the author’s effort of resolving this dilemma.

 John Carter is played by Antonio Sabato Jr., who appears somewhat detached towards his role, or maybe he’s trying to play it supercool.
 He frequently makes lousy jokes with reference to US culture that the aliens cannot understand.
+If this is a sign of his patriotic character (and Sabato Jr.’s later support for Donald Trump) or just a way to process his unease in view of an unknown and deadly planet, I cannot say.
 The other major character in the movie is Dejah Thoris, princess of the empire of Helium, who is played by Traci Lords.
 While it’s nice to see Traci Lords in a non-adult movie, she approaches her role in a very Steven-Seagalesque way, meaning that she gets through the whole movie with a single facial expression, which can be characterized as half-worried, half-irritated.
 Still, no complaints on the casting of the main characters, could have been a lot worse.

-Apparently the book can be categorized into the genre of sci-fi pulp, and a pulp movie is what we get.
-There’s plenty of action with shootouts, swordfights, flying ships and giant insects.
+Apparently the book can be categorized into the genre of sci-fi pulp, and a pulp movie is what we get with a budget that also does justice to the pulp movie genre.
+There’s plenty of action with shootouts, swordfights and giant insects.
 Locations are varied, we get to see the desert, a castle, a battle arena and an industrial compound.
 If you can get your mind into the right spot, it’s all very entertaining.
-The CGI special effects are extremely cheap, and look even worse than the graphics of video games made in the same year.
-Still, everything blends fairly well together into a nice throwback to 80s post-apocalyptic and 50s/60s fantasy and sci-fi movies.
+The CGI special effects are extremely cheap, even considering the movie was made in 2009, and they didn’t have a lot of budget.
+Still, everything blends fairly well together into a nice throwback to 80s post-apocalyptic desert movies and 50s/60s fantasy and sci-fi movies (e.g. Buck Rogers and the Ray Harryhausen movies).
 One thing that surprised me was that the dialogues were very well written, maybe they were taken straight out of the book, I don’t know.
 But anything that helps to elevate the quality of an Asylum movie is gladly accepted.

 All in all, Princess of Mars is one of Asylum’s better outputs, and can even consider itself to be a decent movie on it’s own.
 Flaws are abundant, but the story provided by the book is entertaining enough to make it work.